+- 56. The restrictions imposed to stem to spread of Covid-19 have brought additional dangers to those affected by domestic abuse.
+There has been a significant increase in reporting to the police, voluntary sector agencies and to the council in relation to domestic abuse.
+Domestic abuse is prevalent.
+In the 12 months to April 2021 Hillingdon Police recorded 5,622 domestic abuse incidents (a combination of crimes and non-crimes).
+There has been above average offending in 3 of the last 7 months.
+Of this figure 3,209 were identified as domestic abuse crimes. - 57.
 In the first half of 2020 there were 593 high risk referrals to the multi-agency risk assessment conference (MARAC).
-There were 89 cases presenting to the Housing Enforcement & Domestic Abuse Team between April and August 2020 compared to 41 during the same period in 2019.
+There were 89 cases presenting to the Housing Enforcement & Domestic Abuse Team between April and August 2020 compared to 41 during the same period in 2019. - 58.
 Between April 20 and March 2021 there were 259 homeless people presenting to the Homeless Prevention Service because of domestic abuse compared to 165 in the same period in 2019/20.
 Households fleeing domestic abuse are provided with emergency accommodation while their homelessness application is assessed.
-Victims may be supported with a sanctuary scheme to remain in their current property.
+Victims may be supported with a sanctuary scheme to remain in their current property. - 59.
 On a pan-London basis Emergency Response Pathways were developed focussing on emergency accommodation for those fleeing domestic violence during the Covid-19 pandemic; and early intervention for those at risk of using harmful behaviours in the home, including relocation where appropriate.
 At mid-June 2021, the programme has received 742 referrals, with 277 adults and 122 children successfully supported to safety and support to rebuild their lives.
-This includes those with no recourse to public funds, people who identify as LGBT+ and male victims.
+This includes those with no recourse to public funds, people who identify as LGBT+ and male victims. - 60.
 The council's housing services are working towards achieving accreditation by the Domestic Abuse Housing Alliance (DAHA).
 This will further enhance the council's reputation and credibility with residents as a leader in preventing and tackling domestic abuse.
-Accreditation, when achieved lasts for three years.
+Accreditation, when achieved lasts for three years. - 61.
 In response to the requirements of the Domestic Abuse Act 2021, the council is working alongside the GLA to improve the evidence base related to domestic abuse.
+We will also work closely with housing association partners to ensure a joined up approach to dealing with domestic abuse.